Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

                        right = FALSE)
 ```

-This is confirmed when we plot the log-transformed percent tree canopy and percent tree canopy gained/lost for each fishnet cell.
-We see a negative relationship, meaning that fishnet cells with more trees experience less percentage change.
+When we plot the log-transformed percent tree canopy and percent tree canopy gained/lost for each fishnet cell, we see a negative relationship, meaning that fishnet cells with more trees experience less percentage change.

 ```r